LouVang97/Final_Pack/GroupProject.md

 5. Burn the CD

 When I boot the CD on the computer, the boot was failed.
 However, with Pavel helps I understand why and be able to configured.
-I had to started everything over and the file came out a .iso file.
+I started everything over and the file came out a .iso file.
 Then I burned this file in the CD.

 **Challenge**